jjrasche/cognition-extension/Module Developer Guide.md

 ### How Actions Actually Get Called

-The startup module maintains an action registry.
+The module system maintains an action registry.
 When you export a function, it gets registered:

 ```javascript
 // In startup.js